top of page

 About the community bathroom

-In 2021, the initiative was presented at Stockholm World Water Week as a social technology ensuring sanitation for people who lack access to this basic right—many of whom are not even included in official census data.
-In 2023, the bathroom was one of the projects featured at the 8th International Festival of Urban Interventions in Rio de Janeiro.
+In 2021, the initiative was presented at the Stockholm World Water Week as a social technology ensuring sanitation for people who lack access to this basic right—many of whom are not even included in official census data.
+In 2023, the restroom was one of the projects featured at the 8th International Festival of Urban Interventions in Rio de Janeiro.

 Credits

-Executive producer and photography: Ana Lima
+Photography and Sound Design Ana Lima

-Coordenation: Sofia Gomes
+Production Sofia Gomes

 Ana Lima